seamplex/libreblackjack-v01/README.md

 ---
-title: LibreBlackjack, a free blackjack back end
+title: Libre Blackjack, a free blackjack back end
 lang: en-US
 ...

-# LibreBlackjack
+# Libre Blackjack

 > A [free](https://www.gnu.org/philosophy/free-sw.html) [Blackjack](https://en.wikipedia.org/wiki/Blackjack) back end inspired by [GNU Chess](https://www.gnu.org/software/chess/).

 [Link to the derivation of the basic strategy](https://www.seamplex.com/blackjack/players/20-basic-strategy/)

-[LibreBlackjack](https://www.seamplex.com/blackjack) is a blackjack engine that emulates a dealer, deals (digital) cards and understands plain-text commands such as `hit` or `stand`.
-The basic idea is that one or more players can talk to LibreBlackjack either in an interactive or in an automated way through
+[Libre Blackjack](https://www.seamplex.com/blackjack) is a blackjack engine that emulates a dealer, deals (digital) cards and understands plain-text commands such as `hit` or `stand`.
+The basic idea is that one or more players can talk to Libre Blackjack either in an interactive or in an automated way through

  * the standard input and/or output,
  * named pipes,